Ministry of Corporate Affairs

 IBEF endeavours to ensure consistent and effective messaging on the India growth story through brand building initiatives/campaigns undertaken in partnership with various stakeholders ranging from lead industry associations to export promotion councils.
 IBEF is the branding and communication partner for various trade exhibitions organised under the aegis of the Department of Commerce.

 Federation of Indian Export Organisations

 The Federation of Indian Export Organisations (FIEO), set up in 1965 under the aegis of Ministry of Commerce, as an Apex Body of Export Promotion Organisations and institutions in the country is registered under the Societies Registration Act XXI of 1860 with its Headquarters in Delhi and Regional Offices in Delhi, Mumbai, Chennai and Kolkata, and Chapters in Jaipur, Kanpur, Ludhiana, Ahmedabad, Indore, Hyderabad, Kochi, Bangalore, Coimbatore, Bhubaneswar, Ranchi and Guwahati.
-FIEO has been serving as a platform of interaction between exporters and policy makers, and has been instrumental in promoting the efforts of Indian exporting community.
+FIEO has been serving as a platform of interaction between exporters and policymakers and has been instrumental in promoting the efforts of the Indian exporting community.
 It is an ISO 9001-2008 certified Organization.